scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see with pain.
-Make a spellcasting roll against the creatures willpower.
-On success the creature takes an additional wound die every time they take damage, or a full wound on a critical.
+Make a spellcasting roll against the creatures willpower save.
+On success the creature takes an extra wound die every time they take damage, or a full wound on a critical.

-You may target an additional person for every level above 5th.
+You may target an additional creature for every level above 5th.

 ___
 #### Heart Grip